YYL7/ML/5. SVM -Support Vector Machine/README.md

 --Using kernels for more complex data, to transform our data into a form that’s easily understood by our classifier.
 --The nonlinear problem in low-dimensionality becomes a linear problem in high-dimensionality.

-----mapping from one feature space to another feature space.
+--Mapping from one feature space to another feature space.

--- One great thing about the SVM optimization is that all operations can be written in terms of inner products.
+--One great thing about the SVM optimization is that all operations can be written in terms of inner products.
 Inner products are two vectors multiplied together to yield a scalar or single number.
 We can replace the inner products with our kernel functions without making simplifications.
 Replacing the inner product with a kernel is known as the kernel trick or kernel substation.

--- RBF (Radial Bias Function) (a function that takes a vector and outputs a scalar based on the vector’s distance.)
+--RBF (Radial Bias Function) (a function that takes a vector and outputs a scalar based on the vector’s distance.)

 Summary